department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 ### VSLI capped term plans

 Some VSLI policies were issued as "renewable term life insurance" plan, or "term insurance."
-Term life insurance means that you're only covered for a specific amount of a time ("term").
+Term life insurance means that you're only covered for a specific amount of time (a "term").
 After the term ends, you can choose to renew your coverage.

 If you have a VSLI term plan (sometimes called a VSLI "RS policy"), your premium payment is capped at the age 70 rate.
-This means that your VSLI term plan premium will never increase after you turn 70 years old.
+This means that your premium payment will never increase after you turn 70 years old.

 **If there's a break in your coverage (sometimes called a "policy lapse"), and you have a capped VSLI term plan:**<br>
 You'll receive a payment called a "termination dividend."
 Your termination dividend can be used to purchase Paid Up Additional (PUA) life insurance.